 Kelley Jo Burke

-Her stand-up documentary, Ducks on the Moon, which she wrote, and performs is currently touring Western Canada, and was published by Hagios Press, fall 2010.
+Her stand-up documentary, Ducks on the Moon, which she wrote, and performs toured Western Canada, and was published by Hagios Press, fall 2010.
 It was also the centre of the 2010 CBC Radio IDEAS documentary of the same name, written and narrated by Burke.

 Kelley Jo directs and produces for stage and radio.
 Recent radio productions include Gail Bowen’s “The World According to Charlie D.” Kevin Kerr’s “Unity 1918”, Andrea Menard’s “The Velvet Devil, Ken Mitchell’s “Sarah Binks” and Merelda Fiddler’s “My Indian Brother”.

-Kelley Jo hosts and produces SoundXchange, an arts performance and news show for CBC Saskatchewan.
+Kelley Jo was the longtime host and producer of SoundXchange, an arts performance and news show for CBC Saskatchewan.
 She has authored and produced documentaries for CBC Radio's IDEAS, and has been a regular contributor to national and regional current affairs shows, including This Morning.
 For eight years, she was the spoken word host/producer of CBC Saskatchewan’s Gallery.

 She’s been telling stories all her life; for the last 20 years, professionally.